 Have you ever noticed how your job interview answers often seem misaligned with that stellar narrative that you crafted for your resume?
 Hiring managers rarely settle for the type of dull, dry, recitation of facts that most job seekers include in their resumes.
-They’re seeking a different kind of insight as they try to determine whether your experience and talents can benefit their firm.
+They’re seeking a different kind of insight as they try to determine whether your experience, skills and talents can benefit their firm.

 Your goal, then, should be to ensure that your entire job application presentation helps them to obtain that insight.
 One way that you can do that is by using the STAR method when you’re writing your resume.